sayo-hs/heftia/README.md

 * Benchmarking
 * Enriching the documentation
 * Completing missing definitions such as
-    * the Heftia monad transformer encoded in tree structure
     * handlers for the `Accum`, `Coroutine`, `Fresh`, `Input`, `Output` effect classes

     and others.